 High culture and nothing less.
 The most beautiful song ever written, sung in the classiest concert in the world, conducted by the sweetest musical theater restorer/preservationist who ever lived (John McGlinn, who died too young at 55), hosted by the most glamorous hostess in New York, Kitty Carlisle Hart.
 Orchestration of this Jerome Kern classic by Robert Russell Bennett.
 Milton Babbitt, that champion of musical theater and Stephen Sondheim’s teacher, wrote an analysis of this song having to do with tritones and inverted fifths which I was never able to entirely grasp, but you’re welcome to take a crack at it here.

 John Wilson shimmying like a brazen hussy at 4:00.
-This is the point where I fell in love with him, that lovely luscious moment I laid eyes on him and thought, Baby, have I got your number…
+This is the moment I fell in love with him, that lovely luscious moment I laid eyes on him and thought, Baby, have I got your number…